Shopping and risk of COVID-19

 What if I don’t feel like eating?

 For those of us who eat less in times of uncertainty, often this change in appetite is subtle, resulting in unplanned weight loss.
-Things to keep an eye on –
+Alert your GP if you or someone you care for has unintentionally lost weight.

 - Are your clothes fitting the same way?